Tlacotalpan: The town

 The Nezahuacoyotl Theater is also on Venustiano Carranza, constructed in 1891 in French style during the Porfirio Díaz period.

 One other house converted into an attraction is the “mini zoo.”
 The structure and collection belonged to Pío Barrán.
 It houses a collection of objects and animals, especially from the making of movies that Barrán collected over his lifetime, including a notable collection related to Agustín Lara.
 The most unusual aspect of the site is the collection of exotic animals, a number of which run free on the property.
 The collection includes crocodiles, turtles, pelicans and birds of prey.

 The Jardín del Arte Tlacotalpeño (Tlacotalpan Art Garden) exhibits and sells works by artists in the region.
 It is located just south of the main square.

 The Music

 In the intense festive calendar of Mexico, the celebration of the Virgen de la Candelaria in Tlacotalpan, Veracruz, is a must.
 From January 31 to February 2, thousands of people crowd the streets of this beautiful place.
 During this festival, most Tlacotalpeños open their houses to accommodate thousands of visitors.
 During the days of the fair, the XXXVI National Meeting of Jaraneros and Versadores will be held in Plaza Doña Martha from 5:00 p.m. to 11:00 p.m.
 56 groups are considered in the program, each one will have a participation of 10 to 30 minutes.
 Every night, ending this Encounter, the fandango will begin in the same square.
 There will also be fandangos in front of the church of San Miguel Arcángel better known as San Miguelito.
-These forums are coordinated by Diego López Vergara from the Siquisiri group.